General Management Plan

 As one of America's "crown jewels," Channel Islands National Park will continue to serve as a model for park management.
 It is important that park resources, both terrestrial and marine, continue to be preserved and protected for future generations.

-The current General Management Plan (GMP) for the park was completed in 1985.
+The first General Management Plan (GMP) for the park was completed in 1985.
 Since that time much has occurred, such as completion of the park's major land acquisition effort, expansion of park operations and visitor facilities, and an increase in the number of resource issues the park is facing.